Close Menu

 “But seek, with that which Allah has bestowed on you, the home of the Hereafter, and forget not your portion of lawful enjoyment in this world” means, `use this great wealth and immense blessing Allah has given you to worship your Lord and draw closer to Him by doing a variety of good deeds which will earn you reward in this world and the Hereafter.

 “and forget not your portion of lawful enjoyment in this world” means that which Allah has permitted of food, drink, clothing, dwelling places and women.
-Your Lord has rights over you, your self has rights over you, your family has rights over you, and your visitors have rights over you.
+Your Lord has rights over you, you yourself have rights over you, your family has rights over you, and your visitors have rights over you.
 So give each of them their due.
-All these are secondary and our primary assignment is to worship Allah first and others follow.
+All these are secondary and our primary assignment is to worship Allah first, and others follow.
 Allah says:

 And We sent not before you any messenger except We revealed to him that, “There is no deity/God except Me, so worship Me.”
 (Al-Quran 21:25)

-Worship as the right of Allah upon us
+Worship is the right of Allah upon us

 Bukhari and Muslim) on the authority of Mu‘adh (may Allah be pleased with him) that the Prophet (peace be